antoniocavalcante/coresg/README.md

 ```

-In order to run experiments with real data, we've already
+In order to run experiments with real data, the directory and names of the data are encoded inside the script

 ```
 ./experiments_real.sh
 ```

-## <a id="figures"></a> Generating Figures
+## <a id="figures"></a> 4.
+Generating Figures

-The directory `plots` contains a collection of Python, Gnuplot and Bash scripts that process the results of the experiments and transform them into the figures included in the paper.
+The directory `plots` contains a collection of Python, Gnuplot and Bash scripts that process the results runtimes measured in our experiments and generate the figures included in the paper.

 ```
 coresg/